 The falling of pressure systems in an eye of a hurricane seem foretold most directly off of the New Jersey shore in a simple rainbow by Ryan Maue, as plunging the pressure system in a steep inequality that is the dominant interpretive frame of reference for the sudden uncorking of winds that arrived Thursday morning in the early hours, speeding down streets with an eerily uneven whistle to wake sleeping residents, foretelling the gale-force winds that lured snow in dense clouds at sharp angles in the hours to come that would be followed by the patient gutteral growling of snow plows.

-2. The arrival of tempestuous winds created a sudden wailing in the streets before dawn in New York City.
+8. The narratives of the bomb cyclone immediately demanded to be given local meaning.
+The arrival of tempestuous winds created a sudden wailing in the streets before dawn in New York City.
 The wailing winds must have woke many, as they did me, who suddenly saw the onrush of dense streams of snow entering the city at full speed, dumped across streets and filling urban canyons.
 At the same time as storm surges threatened shores from Maine and Massachusetts to South Carolina, streets were flooded by icy water in Boston and New Jersey.
 The surges of waves threatened the not only the stability of the shores but paralyzed traffic and inhabitants, as traffic accidents multiplied like wildfire along much of the east coast–evident in weird maps of accidents along the shore.
 As engines froze on highways, cars veered off to the side of the road, and a sense of time stopped as some 4,000 flights were canceled and the infrastructure seemed to pause temporarily: airport equipment suddenly frozen or unable to be used, airports turned into crowded hubs of panic, traffic was snarled, and lone delivery bicyclists navigated the streets only after they were cleared by clanky snow-plows.
 The air was so thick with snow that visibility declined as if one was hunting bison in the high plaines of the old west.

 From indoors, we wondered how to relate the local experience to the unforeseen arrival of howling winds and driving snow.
 This is perhaps the most alarming question of watching the rapidly shifting weather maps, nestled in our increasingly geographically reflexive internet bubbles.
 Gazing at images of our snow-covered streets, one could only imagine the thick snowy blankets that covered much of the east coast, but we were surrounded by a local disaster as if it was unrelated to the hurricane season which had officially ended, or the consequences and after-effects of hurricanes, floods, and weather disasters.